trodrigues/trodrigues.net/notes/freebsd-hetzner-arm64.md

 tags: ['tips', 'arm64', 'hetzner', 'freebsd']
 ---

-## Setting up FreeBSD on arm64 on hetzner

 Some quick and dirty instructions on how to install FreeBSD on Hetzner Cloud's CAX11.

 - Get the latest raw image from https://download.freebsd.org/releases/VM-IMAGES/